 The dollar bounced slightly from a 15-month low against major currencies in the wake of the data, although the outlook remained cautious due to political turmoil in Washington and uncertainty about the Federal Reserve's path of rate hikes.

 The dollar index rose 0.1 percent to 92.961 from a low of 92.777, with the euro down 0.19 percent to $1.1817.

 The softer dollar is expected to benefit earnings for U.S. companies.
 Thomson Reuters data through Tuesday morning shows second-quarter earnings growth of 10.9 percent, with 72 percent of S&P 500 companies topping expectations.

 Apple Inc, the largest U.S. company by market capitalization, is scheduled to report after the closing bell on Tuesday.

 Bets on another quarter-percentage-point U.S. rate increase this year have fallen to about 43 percent, according to Thomson Reuters data.

-(Additional reporting by Sam Forgione; Editing by James Dalgleish)
+(Reporting by Chuck Mikolajczak; Editing by Nick Zieminski and James Dalgleish)